 Sports injuries are incredibly common.
 Many of the injuries that occur in sports are just a part of the game and may not entitle you to compensation or an injury lawsuit.
 However, when players or coaches become too aggressive or when safety equipment fails to do its job, athletes can face very serious injuries.
 When these injuries go beyond the expected norms of the sport, you may be entitled to file a lawsuit against the responsible parties and seek compensation for your injuries.

 After a severe sports injury, intentional harm from a fellow athlete, or injuries from faulty safety gear, talk to an attorney.
 If you or your child faced severe injuries, you could be entitled to substantial compensation to help pay for your medical care, lost wages, and pain and suffering.
-For a free consultation on your sports injury case, contact Miami sports injury lawyer Prosper Shaked of The Law Offices of Prosper Shaked today at (305) 960-0244.
+For a free consultation on your sports injury case, contact Miami sports injury lawyer Prosper Shaked of Prosper Shaked Accident Injury Attorneys PA today at (305) 960-0244.

 Can You Sue for Sports Injuries?